 Last seen: Summer 2018.

-Just a short drive from Barcelona, Sitges, Spain is a hidden gem for American travelers looking to avoid the party crowds of Ibiza, Mallorca, and Marbella.
+Just a short drive from Barcelona, Sitges, Spain is a hidden gem for travelers looking to avoid the party crowds of Ibiza, Mallorca, and Marbella.
 It’s perfect for a subdued summer escape—imagine Mediterranean charm without the noise, and plenty more sangria.

 For peaceful beach days, head to Platja de Sant Sebastià, a quiet spot ideal for slow swims and soaking up the sun.
 If you want a bit more energy but still no wild parties, Platja de la Fragata offers watersports and a relaxed promenade lined with cozy cafés and boutique shops—no inflatable unicorns in sight.

-Cocktail hour is all about chill vibes and expertly mixed drinks.
-Unwind with a classic mojito or a smooth caipirinha at El Pou.
-For something more refined, try the signature Sitges Sour at Picnic Bar, or enjoy a sunset drink with a local craft beer or creative cocktail at La Sitgetana Craft Beer.
+When hunger strikes, check out La Zorra or Fragata for delicious local fare.
+Cocktail hour is all about chill vibes and expertly mixed drinks: unwind with a mojito or caipirinha at El Pou, sip a Sitges Sour at Picnic Bar, or enjoy a sunset drink at La Sitgetana Craft Beer.

 Honorable Mentions